This article originally appeared on VICE France

 After two already very painful sessions, the receptionist called to tell me to come to the surgery so that the dentist could replace some of my teeth with dentures.
 Again, I trusted him, but it was horrific.
-He injected anesthesia in my gums eight times, so I couldn't feel or move three quarters of my face.
+He injected anaesthesia in my gums eight times, so I couldn't feel or move three quarters of my face.
 I found it hard to breath.
 He then took out eight teeth at once and went out to have lunch with his assistant, leaving me to bleed all over the chair.
-When he got back, he tried to make a joke of it by asking: "Would you like a little sandwich, madame?"
-I was there for hours, and I kept bleeding for three days after the fact.
+When he got back, he tried to make a joke of it by asking: "Would you like a little sandwich, Madame?".
+I was there for hours, and kept bleeding for three days after the fact.
 And it left me in a vicious circle: I was in so much pain that I had to go back to see him.
 My gums were infected, so he took out the dentures to give them a chance to heal.
-After those appointments, the office suddenly closed.
+After those appointments the surgery suddenly closed.

 What was your first impression of this man?